pylonmc/pylon-docs/docs/creating-addons/your-first-item/adding-an-item.md

 Our addon so far has only one class: `AddonTemplate` (or whatever you renamed it to).
 This class extends JavaPlugin and implements PylonAddon.
 There are some comments inside the class to explain what each part does - have a read through and try to understand how it works.
 Our addon doesn't actually do anything yet though - so let's add a new item!

-Let's create an unbreakable diamond sword to start with.
+Let's create a baguette, which fills 7 hunger bars, to start with.

 To create a simple item, we only need two things: a **key** for the item, and an **item stack**.